 - What roles do the controller, financial director and CFO play?
 How and why have these changed over time?

 - What are the prerequisites and drivers of the roles that the controller, financial director, and CFO play?

 - How to manage the related tension fields between involvement & independence; analysis & intuition; as well as control, support and critique?

 - What makes for a successful counterpart in the Finance Function?

 As such, our research is empirical in nature (large empirical surveys, archival work, and case studies) and predominantly based on a functionalist paradigm.
 We are convinced that research in management accounting and control should be rigorous as well as practically relevant and thus contribute to solving problems in business practice, either directly or indirectly.

-Scholarly outlets in which our research has been published include Management Accounting Research, Contemporary Accounting Research, Organization Studies, Accounting History, European Accounting Review, Financial Accountability and Management, Industrial Marketing Management, Information Systems Management, Journal of Business Economics, Management Decision, Schmalenbach Business Review, Journal of Management and Governance, Australian Accounting Review, Journal of Applied Social Psychology, and Journal of Accounting and Organizational Change.
+Scholarly outlets in which our research has been published include Accounting History, Australian Accounting Review, Controlling & Management Review, European Accounting Review, Financial Accountability and Management, Industrial Marketing Management, Information Systems Management, Journal of Business Economics, Journal of Accounting & Organizational Change, Management Accounting Research, Management Decision, and Schmalenbach Business Review.